James Bethell, 5th Baron Bethell

-James Nicholas Bethell, 5th Baron Bethell (born 1 October 1967) is a British hereditary peer and Conservative politician in the House of Lords.
+James Nicholas Bethell, 5th Baron Bethell (born 1 October 1967) is a British hereditary peer, Conservative politician and former member of the House of Lords.
 During the COVID-19 pandemic, he was Parliamentary Under-Secretary of State for Innovation at the Department of Health and Social Care and was involved in negotiating various controversial contracts.

 Early life

 Bethell was educated at the independent, fee-paying Harrow School before going on to study for a Scottish Master of Arts (an undergraduate degree) at the University of Edinburgh.

-Bethell worked as a journalist, and then managed the Ministry of Sound nightclub, before founding Westbourne Communications which he sold to Cicero Group after succeeding to his family titles.
+Bethell worked as a journalist, and then managed the Ministry of Sound, a multimedia entertainment business based in London with a nightclub, before founding Westbourne Communications which he sold to Cicero Group after succeeding to his family titles.

 Political career

 Bethell unsuccessfully contested election to the House of Commons for the Tooting constituency in the 2005 general election, losing to Labour candidate and future Mayor of London Sadiq Khan.

 Bethell contested the 2009 primary to become the Conservative Party's prospective parliamentary candidate for the constituency of Gosport.
 He came second behind Caroline Dinenage, who went on to become the Member of Parliament in the 2010 general election.